 Training Programs For Communities and Professionals

-The HOPE Center is a premier source of health outcomes and pharmacoeconomic research and training.
+The Center for Health Outcomes & PharmacoEconomic Research (HOPE Center) is a premier source of health outcomes and pharmacoeconomic research and training.
 The Center’s faculty has expertise in developing and conducting research, educational conferences, and interactive live and online training programs.

 - Brown bag medication reviews

 - Health and wellness screenings at community health fairs

 - Presentations for small or large groups on medication management or other services from the center

 The Arizona Poison and Drug Information Center was one of the very first such centers in the country.
 The center got started all because of a caring faculty member at the College of Pharmacy in the 1950s.
 Today the Arizona Poison and Drug Information Center serves 14 of the state's 15 counties and helps people who are worried about poison, medicines and bites and stings from venomous creatures.
 The certified specialists answer about 100 calls per day.
 The center works to keep Arizonans healthy and safe and provide expert medical knowledge they need when they have a poison emergency.